Crushing the Opposition: How Ellen White Treated Those Who Rejected Her

 Stephen McCullagh

 Stephen McCullagh was an SDA evangelist in New Zealand and Australia for many years.
 When Mrs. White was in Australia, she befriended McCullagh and the two worked closely together for years.
 In 1897, Ellen White's secretary, Fannie Bolton, met McCullagh and his wife in Cooranbong.
-She confessed to them that she was heavily involved in writing the books, articles, and letters that came out under Mrs. White's name, and that much of the material was plagiarized from other non-SDA authors.19 McCullugh soon revealed this truth to an entire SDA congregation.
+She confessed to them that she was heavily involved in writing the books, articles, and letters that came out under Mrs. White's name, and that much of the material was plagiarized from other non-SDA authors.19 McCullagh soon revealed this truth to an entire SDA congregation.
 The truth about Ellen White's plagiarism spread rapidly around the city of Melbourne.
 Mrs. White soon became aware that Fannie had revealed this secret truth to McCullagh and his wife.
 Mrs. White was furious!
 She blasted Fannie, writing that "Satanic agencies have been working through Fannie Bolton."20

 Not long after discovering Ellen White's writings were a fraud, elders McCullagh and C.F.
 Hawkins resigned from the SDA sect.
 Among the many reasons McCullagh cited for resigning were the following:21